nemobtx/RoLocAlgos/README.md

 # RoLocAlgos

-Range-Only localization algorithms:

-C++/Python/MatLab implementations of different algorithms.
+C++/Python/MatLab implementations of different Range-Only localization algorithms:

 The algorithms are:
 - Trilateration